xxwilliam/group-13-2/README.md

  <P>There are a few similar products/systems available, but not in Australia.
-There’s 1 in the UK that does all kinds of sports, which is what we are thinking of doing eventually.
-Our product will be more user friendly than the others.
-And have on hand sporting referees and officials to answer any queries regarding, rules and laws of the game.
-Our product will have Coaching reviews, training manuals for new referees, Referees and officials work rosters, Areas for officials to report on games, Ability to create custom forums, Game scheduling, Weather reports if games are played outside, Game reviews and stats on players, Maps of where venues are, and much more.
-Our product will be an ongoing development to ensure we stay ahead of any competitors.
-With dedicated staff and officials, and up to date with the latest software and security.
-With technicians on call 24/7 for any tech problems.
-We may also in the future include a learning algorithm to help with training, coaching and refereeing.</p>
+There’s one in the UK that does all kinds of sports, which is what the overall plan may be.We would like to include research with numerous testing methods for our overall product to be user-friendly and hopefully reflect this with the current products/systems on the market.</p>

+ <p>Having a pinot of difference with the potential of virtual sporting referees and officials to answer any queries regarding, rules and laws of the game.
+Our product will have coaching reviews, training manuals for upcoming referees, referees and officials work roasters,areas for officials to report on games and the ability to create customer forms.
+Alongside this game schedules, weather reports for outdoor games, game reviwes and stats on players, maps of where venues are, and much more.</p>

+ Our product will be an ongoing development to ensure we stay ahead of current future trends, with deciated staff and officials, and up to date software and security.
+Technicians on call 24/7 for any techinical problems we may face and potential training in algorithms to help with training, coaching and refereeing.</p>

 <p><b><h2>Aims</h2></b></p>

-<p>The overall aim of this project is to provide sports officials with an online platform where they can have game scheduling, education, feedback and resources all in one user-friendly location.
+<p>The overall aim of this project is to provide sports officials with an online platform where they can have game schedules, education, feedback and resources all in one user-friendly location.
 We have started this project because we believe that there is a niche in the market for a platform such as this and that through creating this we would be able to help better and develop the various sports officials around the country, and potentially the world.</p>

 <p>While this is our main overall aim, we have a few smaller goals, or checkpoints that we will need to achieve and prioritise along the way.
 The first goal is to get the main user interface up and running.
 This will include the home page and all of the different sub-pages that will be used to make up the website.
 The next step is to get the scheduling system up and running.
 The reason this is so important is because this is the main feature that is going to keep the users coming back consistently and we have to make sure that this is working well before we start to implement other features of the platform.
 The next main goal is to get the educational portion of the platform up and running.
 This is next because this will be the highest workload area of the development as it will include researching different rules and compiling educational materials as well as potentially collaborating with educators to develop our own learning material.
 Finally after that is complete, or at least progressing well, we would move onto implementing all of our other desired features.</p>